satomshr/kaggle_mnist_cnn/CNN1m/Readme.md

 ### 02 ; Standard condition (2)
-![graphs of accuracy and loss](./02/CNN1m_02.svg)
+![graphs of accuracy and loss](./02/CNN1m_02.svg) Similar to CNN1l/06.

 ### 03 ; Dropout(0.4) before Dense(256)
-![graphs of accuracy and loss](./03/CNN1m_03.svg)
+![graphs of accuracy and loss](./03/CNN1m_03.svg) Comparing to CNN1l/06, val_accuracy and val_loss are almost same, but accuracy and loss seem worse.